donefu/Refactor-Website/README.md

 ## Description

 I built this page as my first project of how to build a website using html and css.
-Then
+The user criteria is a codebase that follows accessibility standards
+SO THAT their site is optimized for search engines.
+So I organized the codebase ande put it in sequential, logical structure order.
+Link to the application: https://donefu.github.io/Refactor-Website/
 ![webpage](./assets/01-html-css-git-homework-demo.png)

 ## Installation